getlunchtray/Partial-Compiler/README.md

 ## Gotchas

+#### Variables & Methods

+Because of the way we pluck the information from partials, you cannot directly pass a variable or method as a local *unless* it's an instance variable.

 #### Locals

 For locals, the keys cannot share a name with variables in the template.
 Let me explain: